 A: Yes.
-However, Tomo wants you to contact them directly to tell your location, get a quote, and agree to a shipping rate.
+However, Tomo wants you to contact them directly to tell them your location, get a quote, and agree to a shipping rate.
 After that, you can proceed to buy online and choose the international shipping option.
 You should know that you should pay for the shipping fee during the second transaction before Tomo sends out your product.

-Q: What Is the Best Surfboard Volume for Me.
+Q: What Is the Best Surfboard Volume for Me?

 A: What you need to do is take your weight, skills, and height into consideration.
 You can use the volume calculator on the Firewire website to help you.